 SCHOOL OF HUMANITIES

-Bachelor of Arts (Hons) in Social Science with a specialisation in Sociology
+Bachelor of Arts (Hons) in Social Science (Specialisation in Sociology, Heritage Studies & History)

 Period of study: 1 Year (Full-time); 2 Years (Part-time)